nalinahuja/qcd/README.md

 </p>

 <p align="justify">
 Then, navigate to the location where the QCD repository contents have been downloaded on your machine and run the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd.sh">install_qcd</a> script.
 This executable script will install QCD to your home directory as a hidden folder which contains the QCD program and add the QCD command to your terminal configuration.
-When the install script finishes, please restart your terminal and source your terminal profile to fully configure the installation.

-To update QCD to a newer release, simply follow the same installation process.
+When the install script finishes, please restart your terminal and source your terminal profile to fully configure the installation.<br><br>To update QCD to a newer release, simply follow the same installation process.
 Don't worry, your store file will not be modified during installation.
 </p>

 ## Usage